-Even if you don’t see an animal, you can find clear signs of its presence through its tracks in snow, moist soil, and sand.
+Even if you don’t see an animal, you can often find clear signs of wildlife through animal tracks left behind in snow, moist soil, or sand.
+Learning how to spot and identify wildlife tracks is a fun way to discover the animals living in your neighborhood.

 Let’s Get Started